jcchavezs/zipkin-instrumentation-symfony/README.md

 ## Span namers

 By default the span name is being defined by the HTTP verb.
-This approach is a not so bad option seeking for low cardinality in span namer.
-A more useful approach is to use the route path: `/user/{user_id}` however including the `@router` in the middleware is an expensive operation thus the best is to precompile a map of `name => path` in cache that can be used to resolve the path in runtime.
+This approach is a not so bad option seeking for low cardinality in span naming.
+A more useful approach is to use the route path: `/user/{user_id}` however including the `@router` in the middleware is expensive and reduces its performance thus the best is to precompile (aka cache warmup) a map of `name => path` in cache that can be used to resolve the path in runtime.

 ```yaml
   zipkin.span_namer.route: